 Do this: Take 1 teaspoon of raw honey before bed to provide your body with carbs through the sleep period.

 Not enough fiber

 If you’re eating fewer than 20 grams of carbs a day, it can be hard to get enough fiber.
-Fiber intake that’s lower than the recommended amount can contribute to constipation, irritable bowel syndrome (IBS) and an increased risk of colon cancer.
+Fiber intake that’s lower than the recommended amount can contribute to constipation and irritable bowel syndrome (IBS).

-- Be sure most of your carbs on a keto diet come from leafy, colorful, fiber-rich vegetables.
+- Be sure most of your carbs on a keto diet come from leafy, colorful vegetables.

 - Try a keto-friendly prebiotic fiber like Bulletproof InnerFuel, which feeds beneficial gut bacteria.

-- Make sure you’re getting 2 to 2 ½ teaspoons of salt a day to make sure you’re retaining enough water to keep your bowels regular.
+- Salt your food to taste with Himalayan pink salt to make sure you’re retaining enough water to keep your bowels regular.

 - Stay hydrated, and load up on magnesium and potassium — vital electrolytes you can find in spinach, avocado and supplements.